MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select the **Data** icon from the left navigation bar.
 Copilot has created a **Dataverse** table that's now displaying in the **Environments** section.

-    > [!NOTE]
-    >
-    > Currently, Copilot is only supported for Dataverse.
-You can't use any other data access point at this time.

     Next, you'll edit the table now that the app has been created.

 1. Within the **Data** pane, hover your mouse cursor over the table.
 To the right of the table, select the ellipsis (**...**).